patrickemonts/personal-webpage/content/post/introduction_tools/index.md

 Without much further ado, let's have a look at the menu
 - [latexdiff]({{< relref "/post/latexdiff" >}})
 - [autoreload]({{< relref "/post/autoreload" >}})

+Coming soon:
-- Bibliography Management with Zotero Part I
+- Bibliography Management Part I: Zotero
 - Bibliography Management Part II: Zotero Collaboration
+- Obsidian
 - Zotero with Obisdian
-- Obsidian

 If you use other tools or have different use cases for the tools presented here, please contact [me]({{< relref "/#contact" >}}).